dev4press/gd-forum-manager-for-bbpress/readme.txt

 Yes.
 The POT file is provided as a base for translation.
 Translation files should go into languages directory.

 == Upgrade Notice ==
+= 2.2 =
+Various updates and improvements.

 = 2.1 =
 Various updates and improvements.

 = 2.0 =
 * Change topic tags and topic author.
 Saving of topics edit log.
 New actions, filters and variables.
 Many improvements and fixes.

-= 1.4 =
-Few updates and improvements.

-= 1.3 =
-Few updates and improvements.

-= 1.2 =
-Few updates and improvements.

 == Changelog ==
+= 2.1.2 - 2022.05.17 =
+* New: tested with WordPress 6.0
+* New: changed order and actions for the plugin loading
+* New: method to check for the forum integration
+* Edit: d4pLib 3.8
+* Fix: bulk box HTML visible for all logged in users

 = 2.1.1 - 2022.03.13 =
 * Edit: d4pLib 3.7.3
 * Fix: wrong case for some file names